FoxMaccloud/Arch-Dotfiles/README.md

 I'm posting my dotfiles because some people wanted me to share.
 I like a minimalistic enviorment.
 I made a website which would be cool if you checked out.
 Check it out at https://foxmaccloud.com/

-The content I post on my website will go in the infosec direction.
+The content I post on my website will go in the infosec direction, but I might post other content aswell.
 I mainly post research, blogposts and ctf writeups.

 | Distribution   | Arch Linux | Contrary to popular belief Arch is the best distribution.                                       |